MysticSparkleWings/OhuhuPaletteGenerator/README.md

 ## ✨ Acknowledgments ✨

-- I do not own or work for the Ohuhu brand, nor do I own any associted branding, marks, etc. I just like using the markers!
+- I do not own or work for the Ohuhu brand, nor do I own any associated branding, marks, etc. I just like using the markers!

 - This project would not exist if it were not for both the requests and generosity of the wider Ohuhu Community, so Thank You!